Talk about a face lift.

-“When they went to register their business, a New York City clerk misunderstood their Italian accents and issued a license for ‘The Palm’,” according to the restaurant group’s archives.
+"When they went to register their business, a New York City clerk misunderstood their Italian accents and issued a license for 'The Palm',” according to the restaurant group's history archives.
 The portrait trend launched when artists with more talent than cash offered to paint, rather than sing, for their supper.

 If you dream of gazing upon your painted visage while enjoying a succulent lobster and steak dinner, you needn't be famous (although that doesn't hurt).
 The restaurant also wants to reward loyal customers with a shot at immortality.

 Or as immortal as a restaurant wall gets.
 The day we visited to watch Bird in action, a number of local notables including Lt.
-Gov. Casey Cagle (rendered years ago, while a state senator), Atlanta Hawks star Dominique Wilkins and longtime Atlanta radio host Mara Davis’ were still there.
-Other Atlantans, whom we won’t name, appeared to have lost their heads.
+Gov. Casey Cagle (rendered years ago, while still a state senator), Atlanta Hawks hero Dominique Wilkins and longtime Atlanta radio host Mara Davis' were still there.
+Other Atlantans, whom we won't name, appeared to have lost their heads.

 "The Palm always makes me think of the late, great Willy Celluci who was a gem," Davis said.
 "I love and miss him."